 Moving the house away from the flood reduces the risk of damage.
 On the opposite side of Virginia, the entire town of Grundy in Buchanan County was moved to the other side of the Levisa River.
 The Federal government and Virginia Department of Transportation (VDT) jointly financed a large percentage of the $28 million cost of creating a new townsite above the 1977 flood elevation, and rebuilding US 460 to serve as serve as a levee to provide flood protection .
 The project reduced the threat of future property damages from major floods each decade by moving Grundy both vertically and horizontally, rather than by controlling the water.

-In the last 50 years, hurricanes coming through Virginia have caused the greatest damage far inland from Hampton Roads.
+In the last 50 years, hurricanes coming through Virginia have flooded shoreline communities, but the greatest damage has occurred far inland from Hampton Roads.

-Every year or so, it's normal for a storm to rain so much, so fast, that it causes minor flooding.
-Every century, it's normal to experience a particularly strong storm.
+Every year or two, it is normal for a storm to dump rain so fast that it causes minor flooding.
+Every century, it is normal to experience a particularly strong storm.
 When 10-12 inches of rain falls in just a few hours, the water piles up faster than the streams can drain the watershed.
 The "100-year storms" are not guaranteed to occur just once every century, however - they have a 1% chance of occurring each year.
 Virginia had two 100-year storms just three years apart, when hurricanes Camille (1969) and Agnes (1972) brought massive amounts of water into the atmosphere over Virginia.

 The historic Floods and Droughts in Roanoke, Virginia and the impact of Hurricane Camille in 1969 show that rainfall patterns are not steady.
 A "100" year flood is expected once every 100 years on the average, but there is no guaranteee of a 100-year gap between the floods.
 Every year, there is 1% chance of the 100-year flood flood occurring.
 A 1,000 year flood has only a .1% chance of occuring.
 During Tropical Storm Lee on September 4, 2011, seven inches of rain fell in just 3 hours at Fort Belvoir in Fairfax County.
 That may have a 1,000 year flood - but it could occur again at any time.1